hr0nix/MiniHack/MAINTENANCE.md

 ## How are issues being solved?

 We use GitHub issues to track public bugs.
+Feel free to open an issue by carefully following instructions for bug reports and feature requests.